TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Execution Time:** Special
 **Cost:** 2 stamina
 **Effect**
-	You can choose to activate this technique when you take any full-turn action.
+	You can choose to activate this technique when you take any full-turn action other than the Charge special action.
 	You can move up to (2 + POW/4) meters before taking that action.

 ## Enhanced Guard
 **Category:** Weapon attack
 **Execution Time:** Prepared action
-**Cost:** 2 stamina
+**Cost:** 3 stamina
 **Range:** 1 meter
 **Requirements:**
 	Any melee weapon.